Jacalz/sparta/README.md

 - [ ] Create a custom widget for displaying exercises in a more pleasant way.
 - [ ] Add the option to delete individual exercises.
 - [ ] Add import of gpx files from smart training watches and other training equipment.
-- [ ] An about page with logo, name and version number.
 - [ ] Possibly an Android version and maybe an iOS version if it is requested.

 ### Folder Structure
-- **assets/ :** Storage for icons and other assets used throughout the project.
-- **assets/ :** Logos and artwork along with logos bundled in to the source code.
+- **assets/ :** Logos, artwork and assets bundled in the source code.
 - **crypto/ :** Cryptographic functions for hashing along with encryption and decryption.
 - **file/ :** Common code for file handling in the application.
   - **file/parse :** Contains adapted versions of parse functions from `strconv` for extracting numbers from strings.